kianamon/MusicalFeaturesPrediction/README.md

 [ArtistPopularity]: https://nbviewer.jupyter.org/github/kianamon/MusicalFeaturesPrediction/blob/master/ArtistPopularity.ipynb

 ## Implementing Genre Prediction
 Genre prediction model can be used on any .mp3 formatted audio file.
 In order to apply the model to the audio file, please run [Application](https://nbviewer.jupyter.org/github/kianamon/MusicalFeaturesPrediction/blob/master/Application.ipynb) notebook with the correct file path.
 (The error faced is due to using the code for only one song at a time and can be ignored.)
-After ececution of this code, a .csv data file will be produced in data directory and can be used for applying the model.
+After execution of this code, a .csv data file will be produced in data directory and can be used for applying the model.

 ## Requirements
 In order to use the notebooks of this project, you will need the following:<br>